 - International Security and Diplomacy

 To develop adequate understanding of other cultures and peoples, to gain access to primary sources, and to prepare for study abroad and future careers in international affairs, students need proficiency in a second language.
-We strongly recommend that students choose a language that matches with their chosen regional concentration.

 Our majors must demonstrate language proficiency by completing coursework through the 202 (Course IV) level OR by demonstrating proficiency equivalent to that level through a proficiency exam administered by Syracuse University’s Department of Languages, Literatures, and Linguistics.
 Students fulfilling the language requirement through a proficiency exam must present a formal petition to the International Relations Office.
 Please meet with a major advisor for more information about the petition requirements.

 Exemptions for native speakers can be made when pre-college instruction was in a language other than English and when the student completes English for Non-Native Speakers through ENL 213.

 The senior capstone for the major in International Relations requires an original substantive research project.
 The capstone requirement is typically met by completion of an in-depth research project undertaken in the context of an approved 400-level research seminar offered by the IR Program or by any of the social science departments within the Maxwell School.